-Experience the grandiose temples of Tikal on this one-day excursion.
-A captivating journey to the towering jungle M-ayan ruins, this excursion treats you to a private archaeology guide and plentiful wildlife viewing opportunities.
+Experience the majestic temples of Tikal on this one-day excursion.
+A captivating journey to the towering jungle Mayan ruins, this excursion treats you to a private archaeology guide and plentiful wildlife viewing opportunities.
 Tikal is a must-see for the impeccable extension to begin or end your Guatemala vacation.
 Visit the remarkable milestones in the history of Tikal and the Mayans during a sunrise and sunset tour.

 Temple of the Great Jaguar